EllaBrands/stanDev/Stan-Development-Meeting-Agenda.md

 _New topics that should be addressed immediately or by the next meeting._

+* Developer: Krzysztof.
+Short description: let's get opinions on overall Stan [output format](https://github.com/stan-dev/stan/wiki/Output-format) in now.
+Desired resolution: list all options for overall format that need to be considered on the Wiki, set us up to decide about the overall format and start a design discussion.

 * __Developer name.
 Short description.
 Desired resolution.__

 ### Open Discussion Topics